seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 *Enter LUCILIUS, with three Strangers*

 **LUCILIUS**
-Who, the Lord Timon? he is my very good friend, and
+Who, the Lord Timon? he is my very good friend, and an honorable gentleman.
-an honourable gentleman.

 **First Stranger**
 We know him for no less, though we are but strangers
 to him.
 But I can tell you one thing, my lord, and
-which I hear from common rumours: now Lord Timon's
+which I hear from common rumors: now Lord Timon's
 happy hours are done and past, and his estate
 shrinks from him.